Bx15 and M125 buses: 21st century

 As part of the MTA's 2017 Fast Forward Plan to speed up mass transit service, a draft plan for a reorganization of Bronx bus routes was proposed in draft format in June 2019, with a final version published in October 2019.
-The plan included splitting the section of the Bx15 south of the Hub into a new bus route labeled the M125.
-This change was proposed to be implemented by mid-2020.
+The plan included splitting the section of the Bx15 south of the Hub into a new bus route labeled the M125, which was proposed to be implemented by mid-2020.
 Due to the COVID-19 pandemic in New York City, the changes were halted for over a year.
 A final implementation date was announced in February 2022, and the redesign took effect on June 26, 2022.
+With the change, an additional free transfer was provided to allow Bx15 riders to continue to transfer to the subway for free along 125th Street, though now with a middle leg on the M125.